 When you enroll for the first time, you will receive a debit card within 10 business days of opening your account.
-You can use your debit card to pay for eligible expenses with money
+You can use your debit card to pay for eligible expenses with money from your account.

 Online.

 Pay for eligible expenses out of your pocket, then go to hsabank.com to request reimbursement.